InfinityTools/WeiduInstallTool/README.md

 ## Installation

 Installation builds are available as installers and portable packages for Windows, GNU/Linux and macOS.
 They can be downloaded from the [Releases](https://github.com/InfinityTools/WeiduInstallTool/releases) section of the project.

+*Note: It is possible that some antivirus or security tools are overly sensitive and block download or installation of the file because of problematic executables.
+These are false positives if you downloaded the file from the official GitHub Releases page.
+Most antivirus tools provide options to whitelist the problematic files or mark them as safe and allow you to continue with the process.*

 ## Building from Source